RCHG/blog_backup/_posts/2015-11-04-Mercurial-Notes.md

 summary:    Version 0.1 (initial)
 {% endhighlight%}

 We see the now how useful is mercurial to track all the changes!!
+Let's say that our editor saves automatically files with the symbol **~** at the end but we do not want to keep track of these files.
+An easy way to handle with this is by creating a simple file called **.hgignore** with the following text inside:

+{% highlight bash %}
+syntax: glob
+*~
+{% endhighlight%}